vetkolisanket/Today-I-Learned/shell/README.md

 - Different kinds of shell sh(Bourne Shell), bash(Bourne Again Shell), ksh, csh, tcsh, zsh
 - cat /etc/shells - gives overview of known shells on a linux system
 - Type that shells name to invoke that shell if it is available on your system eg. bash, zsh, ksh etc
+- `set` command to set or unset values of shell options and positional parameters. e.g. `set -x` show commands and their arguments as they are executed.
+Useful for debugging shell script.